An Introduction to GOTV with Connect

 Removing Knock Up Data

 Remove ‘Not Ours’ on the day.
 If you speak to a voter on polling day and they say they are voting for another candidate, then we do not want to knock them up again.
 Click on ‘Add Step’ and ‘Remove People’ on the My List Screen.
 Expand the ‘Questions’ section and choose the voting intention question you are using for this election.
+For the May elections, this will be the "2022: Vote Intent: PollDayLocalCanv" question for your appropriate country.
 Select everyone except Definite and Probable Lib Dem.
 Click a date range to restrict it to polling day and then hit Run Search.

 WARNING!
 Please do not run more complex searches on polling day.
 It slows down the system for YOU and other users.
 If you ignore this, we may restrict your access without notice to improve system performance